OUR BOOKING TERMS

 Account means a unique account created for You to access our Service or parts of our Service.

-Company (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to The Academy of Beauty and Aesthetics Ltd, Unit 7 Venture Point, Stanney Mill Road, Chester, CH4 9AE.
+Company (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to TABA UK Academy Ltd, Unit 7 Venture Point, Stanney Mill Road, Chester, CH4 9AE.

 Cookies are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.